 If you are looking to go into Cyber security, many college degree programs will include classes like:

-- Advanced Computer Security Issues: These classes deal with questions like why are some security technologies deployed, and others fail, how we measure security and assess risk, and the economics of security.
+- Advanced Computer Security Issues: These classes deal with questions discussing the success and failure of different security tools and technologies.
+Including risk analysis and understanding how to determine the overall security posture strengths.
 Some of them will study recent cyber-attacks and try to get inside the minds of the attackers.
+Along with looking at the latest research around major areas of security from cloud computing to mobile networks.

 While a degree in information assurance may include some of these classes, the core of the program would look more like this…